Leadership philosophy.

 Every role and organisation presents unique challenges and opportunities as a design leader.

-It’s important to understand the problem space, the priorities of the organisation, the maturity of the organisation and the team in order to establish where and how you can add the most value.
+It’s important to understand the problem space, the team, the priorities and maturity of the organisation in order to establish where and how you can add the most value.

 As a leader, I tend to orientate around pillars which cover strategy & delivery, collaboration, quality and people.
-The amount of effort required in each pillar depends on the context and situation.
+The amount of effort required in each pillar depends on what challenges and opportunities emerge!

 The pillars